r0bj/argocd-vault-secrets/README.md

 data:
   password: c2VjcmV0cGFzc3dvcmQK
 ```
-Value of key `password` comes from Vault.
+Value of the key `password` comes from Vault and is base64 encoded to be able to apply to kubernetes.